JuliaManning/Endothelial-fibroblast_co-cultures/README.md

 But large difference between HUVEC donors (which were also used in seperate batches) observed and sepertaion according to sex

 Therefore sex genes were removed and batch corrections applied

+Data from this is in Julia Manning thesis - submitted to the University of Birmingham